IABTechLab/uid2docs/api/v1/endpoints/get-token-generate.md

 ## Response Format

-The response returns the user's advertising and refresh tokens for the specified email address or hash.
+The response returns the user's advertising and refresh tokens for the specified email address, phone number, or the respective hash.

 ```json